SusmithaVenkittaraman/Project_GEM/README.md

 Fundamentally, entrepreneurs solve problems.
 But entrepreneurship happens within an economic, political, and cultural context that shapes new businesses to a remarkable degree.
 In one country, entrepreneurs are the highly educated elite choosing an aspirational path.
 In another, they are entrepreneurs-of-necessity because there are no other jobs.
 In some places, only the politically connected would consider launching a venture.
 In some, race, gender, or religion may be exclusionary, while in others, those are irrelevant factors.
 These differences across the regions are the compelling reasons for Project-GEM.

 The project helps in better understanding of,

-1.The perspectives of an entrepreneur on the country or the entrepreneurial ecosystem.
+1. The perspectives of an entrepreneur on the country or the entrepreneurial ecosystem.
-2.The factors that give entrepreneurs the confidence that they can build successful, value-adding and profitable companies.
+2. The factors that give entrepreneurs the confidence that they can build successful, value-adding and profitable companies.
-3.The difference in government support and policies across different economies.
+3. The difference in government support and policies across different economies.

 ## TECHNOLOGIES